sunlight999/ng2-auth/step6/README.md

 # Angular 2 Auth Tutorial

-In step 7 , the links to components are displayed dynamically.
+In step 6 , the components are protected.

 ## To use